Does your business have multiple physical locations? If so, adding a store locator feature to your WordPress website will help you tremendously.

 The seamless integration between your website and Google Maps will improve your overall customer experience and brand reputation.

 There are two requirements to fill before embedding a store locator on our website.
-The first one is to install a dedicated plugin, and the second is to generate a Google Maps API key.
+The first is to install a dedicated plugin, and the second is to generate a Google Maps API key.

 - Generate the Google Maps API key.